 - you have any allergies to:

 - any other medicines including aspirin or other NSAID medicines

-If there is a need to consider Inza during your pregnancy your doctor will discuss the risks and benefits involved.
+If it is necessary for you to take Inza, your doctor will discuss the risks and benefits of taking it during pregnancy.

 - heart failure